 Of course, you will need a marketing automation tool to help you create your drip campaign and schedule when the emails will be automatically sent to the subscribers.
 With Moosend, you can enjoy the best features of marketing automation without putting a dent on your budget.
 Using our email marketing automation platform, you can be sure to manage your email list as well as develop and implement drip programs according to best practices.

 Don’t take our word for it- Try drip campaigns yourself

-    - Sign up with Moosend.
+Sign up with Moosend.
 The magic word is: FREE.
-Moosend is sooooo awesome because you get to try eeeeeeeeeeverything on our platform for three months.
 Every single feature that our paying customers are using, you can use, too.
 No Moosend branding, either!
-For up to 5.000 unique subscribers, you can benefit from testing our platform and sending real campaigns to your customers!
-After your free 3-month trial period is over, you can upgrade your subscription plan for as little as $10.
-Yes, $10.
+For up to 1.000 unique subscribers, you can benefit from testing our platform and sending real campaigns to your customers forever!
 Check out our pricing page to find out more!

-    - Head over to the Automations tab in your account, click “Create new automation”, and there you have it: a full list of preset email drip campaign templates for you to get your hands on.
+Head over to the Automation tab in your account, click “Create new automation”, and there you have it: a full list of preset email automation templates for you to get your hands on.
 Select the drip campaign while keeping in mind the benefit sought and choose from our list of (currently) 18 drip campaign examples!
-If you want to find out more about our drip workflows, click here.

 Set up your drip campaigns and wait for your drip campaigns to be triggered.